The lowdown on groups

 • Weekly, 2-hour group sessions held throughout the school term.
 Sessions are based around fun, social group activities so young people can work on their goals around others, with the support of two experienced group therapists.

-• A 1:1 (50 minute) Checkpoint session in the second half of each term, to note progress towards the young person’s goals and help plan the next steps.
+• Individual (50 minute) Checkpoint sessions are held with each group participant on a regular basis (minimum once per term) to reflect on their group experiences, note progress towards the young person’s goals and help plan next steps.
 This can be face to face, or via telehealth.

 • All group activity materials and snacks are provided.